RichyHBM/teleport-challenge/docs/design.md

 this could also group permissions to user tags, allowing users with a specific tag to have access to all permissions linked, etc.

-- For authorization the executable will fetch the current user, in this case trying `os/user` package (with an additional override for testing/forcing specific users), in production this would likely want to be hooked up to LDAP or equivalent, or based on private/public keys containing the user in one of their fields, using the latter would also mean being able to use these for both authn/z
+- For authorization the executable will fetch the current user, based on private/public keys containing the user in one of their fields (with an additional override for testing/forcing specific users)

 - Long running jobs could cause memory issues, ideally this would be stored on disk or in a 3rd party storage, but for this challenge it will remain in memory